 To read more, see HVAC guide.

 The energy costs of a refrigeration plant can be reduced by around 40% through adoption of best energy-efficient equipment and techniques.

-A technology guide produced by the NSW Government outlines 15 energy saving technologies that can contribute to more energy-efficient commercial refrigeration.
-While many of these measures require capital outlays, case studies indicate the payback period is often less than three years.
+A technology guide produced by the NSW Government outlines 15 energy saving technologies that can contribute to more energy-efficient refrigeration.
+While many of these measures require capital outlays, case studies indicate the payback period is often less than 3 years.

 There is significant room to improve the design and energy efficiency of ovens.
-Commercial ovens are usually made by smaller scale manufacturers and tend not to go through the same rigorous design processes as domestic appliances.
+Commercial ovens are often made by small-scale manufacturers and tend not to go through the same rigorous design processes as domestic appliances.

-When upgrading commercial ovens, look for the following features to ensure the oven is as efficient as possible:
+When upgrading commercial ovens, look for the following features:

-- No metal joints that form a thermal bridge from the inside to the outside.
+- no metal joints that form a thermal bridge from inside to outside

-- Exhaust hoods designed to reduce electricity consumption and increase amount of heat recovered by the system.
+- exhaust hoods designed to reduce electricity consumption and increase heat recovery.

 The use of data centre services is growing as businesses expand their digital hardware resources, procure larger servers and increase online services.
 Office computers, servers and data centres can use up to 40% of the energy in office buildings.